rrthomas/linton/README.md

 time, with only a few carefully chosen dependencies outside the core Python system.

-Linton is released under the GNU General Public License version 3, or (at your option) any later version.
-There is no warranty.
+Linton is free software, licensed under the GNU General Public License version 3, or (at your option) any later version.
+See the file COPYING.

 See https://rrthomas.github.io/linton for more information.